Pierre81385/flutter-rtd/readme.md

   - calendar, route, stop, stop time, and trip data
 - GTFS-RT real time data feeds for alerts, trip updates, and vehicle information
 - GoogleMaps API

+## NOTE:

+- activating the screen recording feature in iOS causes the app to crash.